bear-revels/wikipedia-scraper/README.md

 ## 📌 Personal Situation

-This project was completed as part of a coding exercise or for personal learning purposes.
+This project was done as part of the AI Boocamp at BeCode.org.

 Connect with me on [LinkedIn](https://www.linkedin.com/in/bear-revels/) for more information.